Project-MONAI/MONAI/docs/source/highlights.md

 3. Rich examples and demos are provided to demonstrate the key features.
 4. Researchers contribute implementations based on the state-of-the-art for the latest research challenges, including: COVID-19 image analysis, Model Parallel, and Federated Learning.

-The overall architecture and modules are showed in below figure:
+The overall architecture and modules are showed in the following figure:
 ![image](../images/arch_modules_v0.2.png)
 The rest of this page provides more details for each module.